-With the support of a Healthy Communities grant from the Golisano Foundation, Special Olympics BC has initiated Health Heroes training for SOBC athletes who wish to equip themselves to help educate their peers about best practices for healthy living.
+With the support of a Healthy Communities grant from the Golisano Foundation, Special Olympics BC created Health Heroes training that equips SOBC athletes to help educate their peers about best practices for healthy living.
 This creates a wider network of health advocates helping address the ongoing health issues faced by individuals with intellectual disabilities.

 The April 2016 Athlete Leadership courses saw 27 participants in the Athlete Speakers Bureau 2 and Governance complete training to become certified Sun Safety Health Heroes.
 These athlete leaders discussed best practices for being outdoors and received tools to share in their communities, helping fellow athletes stay healthy and safe in the sun throughout their spring sports and their active lives outdoors.
 The participants demonstrated great ideas for how to implement their training at home and enthusiasm to help others.